-A note on the language and terminology used in this report: Many of the terms used in this report such as "minority" may not be consistent with efforts by Metro Transit and the Metropolitan Council to use respectful and inclusive language.
+A note on the language and terminology used in this report: Many of the terms used in this report such as "minority" and "low-income" may not be consistent with efforts by Metro Transit and the Metropolitan Council to use respectful and inclusive language.
 Many instances of the word "minority" have been replaced with "BIPOC".
-However, the term is used sparingly in this report to match the terminology used in the FTA Title VI Circular and other federal guidance.
+However, some of these terms are used sparingly in this report to match the terminology used in the FTA Title VI Circular and other federal guidance.